thanatosincarnate/thanatosincarnate.github.io/_posts/2016-02-25-slim-themes-for-small-screens.md

 ## Themes

 It's easy to find some older GTK2 themes that have been slimmed down.
-The most popular used to be Clearlooks Compact.
-If you look over the creator's site, I
+The most popular used to be <a href="http://martin.ankerl.com/2007/11/04/clearlooks-compact-gnome-theme/">Clearlooks Compact</a>.
+If you look over the creator's site, there is a screenshot which you can mouse over and see the difference.
+The compact version of the theme takes us much less of your screen.
+However, while this theme gives good visibility and sports some pleasent colours, chances are the old-fashioned look won't make you really happy.
+You can though open up the gtkrc file of Clearlooks Compact and compare it to your favourite GTK2 theme.
+Adjusting the different size and xthickness or ythickness values can save a lot of visual padding that very often is not needed for clarity and only takes away needed space.

+The first punished offenders are seen at the top of the file - the icon sizes:

+{% highlight js linenos %}
+gtk-icon-sizes = "panel-menu=16,16 : gtk-menu=16,16 : gtk-button=16,16 : gtk-small-toolbar=16,16 : gtk-large-toolbar=16,16 : gtk-dialog=32,32 : gtk-dnd=32,32"
+{% endhighlight %}